Medical Coverage Under The Affordable Care Act (ACA)

 Coverage will begin effective the last day of the month following the month of the employee’s first year anniversary as long as the employee has met the 1,560-hour requirement (or 20 hour/4-week requirement in Hawaii).

-For example, if an employee was hired on February 15, 2024, and worked at least 1,560 hours as of February 15, 2025, coverage would begin effective March 31, 2025.
+For example, if an employee was hired on February 15, 2024, and worked at least 1,560 service hours as of February 15, 2025, coverage would begin effective March 31, 2025.
 This begins a 12-month “Stability Period” during which the employee is guaranteed to remain eligible for medical coverage whether or not they have a reduction in hours, end a project, or go on a leave of absence, as long as they remain employed with the Company.

 FREQUENTLY ASKED QUESTIONS